 An online-only sporting equipment retailer is setting up a campaign.
 Although they're in Manchester, they deliver goods to customers all over the country.
 For their location settings, they select all the areas that they deliver to.
 Their ads show to people in these areas searching for sporting equipment.

 A holiday-home rental company in Weymouth is setting up a campaign.
 Although they have holidayers from all over the world, they select Weymouth and nearby towns for their location settings.
 Their ads could show to anyone who searches for “Weymouth holiday rental", no matter where they’re located.

-How to edit your audience location
+How to edit your location settings

 - Click All campaigns, then click the name of the campaign that you want to edit.